franrole/cclust_package/docs/index.rst

 Welcome to Coclust's documentation!
 ==========================================

-Coclust is both a Python package, and a ready to use script to do co-clustering.
+Coclust provides both a Python package, and a ready to use script to perform co-clustering.

-The script provides the user a way to process a dataset with co-clustering algorithms without the need to know Python.
+The script enables the user to process a dataset with co-clustering algorithms without writing Python code.

 The Python package provides an API to do it with Python and to use the algorithms in a pipeline with Scikit-learn library for example.

+**Coclust** includes implementations of the algorithms described in the following papers:

+* `Melissa Ailem, Francois Role, and Mohamed Nadif.
+2015.
+Co-clustering Document-term Matrices by Direct Maximization of Graph Modularity.
+In Proceedings of the 24th ACM International on Conference on Information and Knowledge Management (CIKM '15).
+ACM, New York, NY, USA, 1807-1810.`_
+* L. Labiod and M. Nadif.
+Co-clustering for Binary Data with Maximum Modularity.
+ICONIP (2), 700-708, 2011.

 .. toctree::
    :maxdepth: 1